maximilianmbeck/vlstm_cuda/README.md

     - the hope is that we see the cuda errors when running it like so.

   - **Implementation Steps**:
-    1. Implement all read/writes from/to global memory
+    1. Implement all read/writes from/to global memory DONE
-    2. Implement $S = QK^T$ with tensor cores
+    2. Implement $S = QK^T$ with tensor cores IN PROGRESS
     3. Implement $H = S V$ with tensor cores
     4. Make matrix product causal
     5. Bring back the Gate matrix $D$